Alex Bezuska - UX Engineer and Front-End Developer

 (August 2013 – June 2018)

 In order to grow and challenge myself as a developer, I founded and hosted JSLou; a local group focused on all things JavaScript.
-I have learned a great deal from the many experienced developers I have met through JSLou.
+I learned a great deal from the many experienced developers I met through JSLou.
 I enjoyed facilitating an environment where others can learn and expand their skills.
-After maintaining the group for nearly 5 years I passed the torch to new passionate developers to continue facilitating the community.
+After maintaining the group for nearly five years I passed the torch to new passionate developers to continue facilitating the community.

 Speaking